 This is a fully internal project, in which the art of pyrolysis is translated into the current age of green technology.
 As ideal technology for battery recycling and e-waste treatment the next generation pyrolysis installation is designed within the student team.

 This is another internal project, in which we are using our own oven to test the opportunities of elementary retraction.
 The installation will be delivered to the student team in June 2020 and will be fully operational.
-The key steps within this project are the development of the scrubbing installations and the performance of experiments.
+The key steps within this project is the development of the scrubbing installations and the performance of experiments.